Jogan Health and Hidrate Inc. Partner to Revolutionize Hydration Automation in Healthcare

 The partnership will offer the world's first non-invasive healthcare solution to remotely monitor the fluid intake of patients.

-ENGLEWOOD, Colo., Dec.
-2, 2022 /PRNewswire/ -- Hidrate Inc. (HidrateSpark®) today announced a partnership with Jogan Health to exclusively distribute the world's first healthcare solution for hydration automation and remote monitoring of fluid intake.
+MINNEAPOLIS, Dec.
+8, 2022 /PRNewswire/ -- Hidrate Inc. (HidrateSpark®) announced a partnership with Jogan Health to exclusively distribute the world's first healthcare solution for hydration automation and remote monitoring of fluid intake.
 Jogan Health and Hidrate Inc will collaborate to offer this healthcare solution to ensure seamless hydration tracking, while significantly reducing human error and time spent manually tracking fluid intake in many healthcare settings, including hospitals, nursing homes, and in-home health care.

 Jogan Health, a Colorado-based company, administered more than 1 million vaccine doses and helped staff more than 200 healthcare facilities during the pandemic.
 They successfully reinvented healthcare staffing and protected communities through unprecedented private-public partnerships and staffing initiatives.
 Jogan is currently building upon their success to provide staffing for emergency management agencies, including mass care support, medical team support, incident management and support, short-term, long-term recovery services, and other resiliency services.
 They also provide comprehensive healthcare services for public health and epidemiological services, including contact tracing and case investigation.
 Now, Jogan Health is expanding their business to become an industry leader in the post-COVID world.
 They are leveraging their staffing infrastructure and national presence as trusted healthcare partners to be the exclusive distributor of HidrateSpark solutions for healthcare.